AssetFetch/spec/spec.md

 - The `data` field SHOULD contain the datablocks `preview_image_thumbnail` and `text`.
 - The `data` field MAY contain the datablocks `preview_image_supplemental`,`license`,`authors` and/or `web_references`.
 - The `data` field MAY contain one of the datablocks `dimensions.*`.
-- If the provider wants to use [unlocking](#asset-unlocking) on the asset-level then the asset's `data` field MUST contain the datablock `unlock_state`.

 ### Implementation List
 *(kind: `implementation_list`)*

 This endpoint returns one or several implementations for one specific asset.
 The URI and available parameters for this endpoint are communicated by the server to the client using the `implementation_list_query` datablock on the corresponding asset in the asset list endpoint.

-The response of this endpoint MUST have the following structure:

 | Field | Format | Required | Description |
 | --- | --- |--- | --- |